 Another idyllic New England destination?
 Maine.
 It’s an easy place to get to from Boston, and well worth the drive.
 We dubbed it the classic mini east coast road trip, and the state has multiple gorgeous locations to check out – Ogunquit, Freeport, and Portland, to name a few.
 Unwind by the water and indulge in the classic beachy vibe!

+Some of the best road trip ideas involve time with nature.
 “Montana is grand and gorgeous, in a quiet, all-knowing way.”
 Eileen’s Montana road trip landed her in Billings and through a few other towns as she made her way to Glacier National Park.
 Her ultimate destination was Flathead Lake, one of the largest and cleanest bodies of water west of the Mississippi.
 Check out her detailed guide to the ultimate outdoorsy road trip!

 If you want to head to Miami from Boston, good news: there are a ton of cool places to see along the (admittedly long!) way.
 From Atlantic City to Savannah Georgia, make sure that you take full advantage of the route.
+If your road trip ideas are ambitious like this, you’ll have a blast at all of the pit stops.

 Road Trip Ideas Worldwide